Atoms meet symbols: -equivariant birational geometry versus birational geometry over non-algebraically closed fields

 \

 \

-We claim that in some cases the \textit{opposite} implication is true as well.
-The authors have the impression that experts must know this.
-As we found no reference, we provide below a proof for the sake of completeness.
+We claim that in some cases the \textit{opposite} implication holds as well.
+This fact must be known to the experts, but since we could not find it in the literature, we provide a proof for the sake of completeness.

 \begin{theorem} Let $G$ be a cyclic group $\Z/N$ for $N\ge 2$, the variety $Y$ is $\PP^1$ with the action of generator of $G$ given by $z\mapsto \exp(2\pi \mathsf i/N)z$.
 Then in the notations above, if the varieties $\mathcal X_i, i=1,2$ are birational over $\C(Y)^G$, then $X_1$ is $G$-birational to $X_2$ over $\C$. \end{theorem} \begin{proof} We will adapt the technique of Burnside rings and the specialization result from \cite{Kontsevich2019} to the $G$-equivariant setting.